 Existential-Humanism is a body of work that offers a compelling analysis of human experience.
 One I find useful, honest, and complex enough to make sense of a dizzying array of problems-in-living that clients are faced with sorting through and solving for.

 Though a diverse tradition that originates in existential philosophy, it is one that generally takes into account significant dimensions of life often undervalued as contributing factors to both the prevention of depression, anxiety, and other mental health imbalances and dysfunctions, and movement toward a more satisfying, meaningful life.

 These dimensions include the difficulty of navigating choices and making meaning out of the chaos, complexity, and "stuff" of life, the struggle between self and other(s), and the fact of our inevitable death and the limits we encounter as we try to actualize our desires and possibilities throughout the course of our lives.

-Choice, freedom, commitments, other people, mortality, play out in our individual lives in very real, concrete ways, presenting us with ethical dilemmas, identity crises, critical disappointments, and overwhelming demands to cope with ever-changing realities.
+Choice, freedom, commitments, other people, and mortality, play out in our individual lives in very real, concrete ways, presenting us with ethical dilemmas, identity crises, critical disappointments, and overwhelming demands to cope with ever-changing realities.
 Often what it means to be human sets us up for inner conflicts, situational conundrums, and difficult passages that raise existential-level questions into the field of awareness.

-Methods of tapping into and working with this 'existential level' of self-understanding are an invaluable resource to the "arduous task" of the therapeutic process whose positive, rewarding outcome can, when met with "commitment, self-knowledge, and courage" become a life of alignment and authenticity. .
+Methods of tapping into and working with this "existential level" are an invaluable resource to the "arduous task" of the therapeutic process whose positive, rewarding outcome can, when met with "commitment, self-knowledge, and courage" become a life of alignment and authenticity. .

-The promise of attaining some degree of this self-understanding requires us to develop our psyche.
+The promise of attaining some degree of this self-understanding requires us to explore and develop our psyche.
 When we develop psychologically, we generally become more skillful in dealing with the problems that arise in being human.
-We become attuned to ourselves, in ways we need to be in order to discover our unique nature, how we function and operate, what we prefer, enjoy, and long for, and what we want out of this 'one precious life'.
+We become attuned to ourselves, working with rather than against our unique nature, learning how we really function and operate, what we prefer, enjoy, and long for, and what we want out of this "one precious life".